And aren't Druids supposed to be sort of scary in their groves?

 Hive stays the same place though, but their main combat function is to summon bees, which you can do from afar.

 If you need me, you can find me sporadically on the Achaea Discord as Yae.
+Do not DM on forums unless you're ok with waiting a couple months!

 I haven't checked recently (since I no longer summon my golem), but Grove Calling can call your golem to an allied grove.
 I still think it's the case.